Amirutha/site/content/writing/semantic-parsing-in-your-browser.md

 where each \\(x\\) is an input, each \\(y\\) is a parse and \\(y^{\prime}\\) is the model's chosen parse (parse that produces the correct denotation). \\(D\\) is a set of \\((x,y)\\) training examples and \\(c(y, y^{\prime})\\) is the cost for predicting \\(y^{\prime}\\) when the correct output is \\(y\\).
 Usually, \\(c(y, y^{\prime} = 0)\\) if \\(y = y^{\prime}\\), and 1 otherwise.
       Talk about semantic & denotation loss functions (and how much data)

 The sandbox below lists out a number of training and test examples.
 Each example consists of a natural language input, its semantic representation and its denotation.
 Feel free to experiment and see how changes to the examples affect the parses' scores.
+Some stuff to try:

-Can you add an example that will result in the correct ranking for "minus three plus two"?
+  1. Can you add an example that will result in the correct ranking for "minus three plus two"?
+  2. How does using the examples provided in [`more_examples.js`](/code/semparser/more_examples.js) change the weights?

 <div class="row" style="height:260px">
 <div class="editor column" id="examples"></div>
 <div class="term column" id="smart-model"></div>
 </div>
+<pre class="weights" id="smart-weights"></pre>

 ## Learning a Lexicon

 Ok.
 Cool!
 Now we now know how to go from a natural language input like `"one plus one"` to its denotation `2`.
 However, we have to endure the tedium of defining a grammar for our parser.
 Ideally, we'd want to be able to learn the grammar automatically from examples.

 [Grammar Induction](https://en.wikipedia.org/wiki/Grammar_induction) is an active area of research and inducing a complete grammar from scratch is still fairly difficult.
 However, we may be able to induce our lexicon from scratch.
-That is, if we have a set of examples in another language, say [Kiswahili](https://en.wikipedia.org/wiki/Swahili_language), can we induce lexical rules that map Kiswahili words to their semantics (`1`, `2`, `+`, `*`, `...`) ?
+That is, if we have a set of examples in another language, say [Kiswahili](https://en.wikipedia.org/wiki/Swahili_language), can we induce lexical rules that map Kiswahili words to their semantics? e.g. (`1`, `2`, `+`, `*`, `...`)

-TODO: Insert Description of methodology here

-Test it out in the sanbox below.
-Note that the grammar induction is CPU intensive (and I need to work on forking it off to a web worker), so your browser will hang up for a little bit when you input a sentence:
+Let's work through the solution.
+Say we have a bunch of examples written in Swahili:

+1. First, we'll tokenize the sentences and generate a vocabulary of words whose meanings we don't know. e.g. `("moja", "mbili", "ongeza", "toa", ...)`
+2. We then need to assume that we know our target denotations and the categories their corresponding tokens would map to. e.g. `$E → (1, 2, 3, 4), ($UnOp, $BinOp) → ('-', '+', '*', '/')` because all numerals belong to the `$E` category and the operators either belong to `$UnOp` or `$BinOp`
+3. Next, we can take the [cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of the categories and semantics to generate a set of new rules. e.g. `($E → "one", 1), ($E → "one", 2), ($E → "one", 3), ... ($UnOp → "one", "+"), ($UnOp → "one", "-"), ...`

+We can now attempt to parse our sentences with this expanded grammar.
+However, you'll notice that most of the rules are garbage because terminals haven't been paired with the right non-terminals and denotations.
+This will result in the generation large number of candidate parses.
+We'll need to lean heavily on our scoring function to find the correct parses.

+We'll need a new set of features for our scoring function to work well though: *Rule features*, a default starting point for feature engineering.
+There is one feature for each rule in the grammar, and its value for any parse is the number of times the rule was applied to the parse.
+Take a look at the learned weights after testing a sentence.
+We now know that there's a high likelihood that `"moja"` is denoted by `1`, `"mbili"` is denoted by `2` and etcetera. **I think that's pretty cool!**.

+Test some sentences in the sandbox below (e.g. `"moja toa nne ongeza tatu"`).
+If you have the patience, try listing examples in a new language. *(Note that our grammar is limited to the initial list of rules listed in the first sandbox)*

 <div class="row" style="height:250px">
 <div class="editor column" id="swahili"></div>
 <div class="term column" id="slow-model"></div>
 </div>
+<pre class="weights" id="lexicon-weights"></pre>

+**Performance Notes**:

+* Grammar induction is CPU intensive (and I need to work on forking it off to a web worker), so your browser will hang up for a little bit when you input a sentence.
+* I could speed things up by using beam search to limit the number of rules I attempt to apply to each parse.

 I hope this was an informative post and that you're now just as enthusiastic about semantic parsing as I am :)
+Feel free to submit any errata or thoughts to the email address provided at the bottom of the page.

 <script src="https://cdnjs.cloudflare.com/ajax/libs/ace/1.4.1/ace.js"></script>
 <script src="/code/semparser/demo.js"></script>